huangsam/dotfiles/README.md

 ## Installation

-Run `macos.sh` to install core developer assets on a new MacOS machine.
+Run `macos.zsh` to install core developer assets on a new MacOS machine.

-Run `combine.sh` to generate a `.zsh_aliases` file at the home directory.
+Run `combine.zsh` to generate a `.zsh_aliases` file at the home directory.

-Run `copy.sh` to copy all dotfiles to the home directory.
+Run `copy.zsh` to copy all dotfiles to the home directory.

 Run `brew bundle` to install Homebrew assets from `Brewfile`.